chapter three

 • Securing communication channels

-• Handling sensitive credentials such as API keys required to access external services
+• Handling sensitive credentials, such as API keys required to access external services

-• Running the application securely in a cloud environment
+• Running the application securely in a cloud environment or on-premises

 3.1 Securing the service-to-service call chain